evlutz/Operating-Systems/Server Request Handler/README.md

 **Description:**

 The Server Request Handler is a program designed to process file requests on a server using different architectural approaches.
-File names are piped into the program, where they are treated as individual requests.
-These requests are then processed by either a single process or multiple threads, with statistics being counted.
-The program returns comprehensive file statistics upon completion utilizing mutual exclusion in the multi-threaded architecture.
-It supports both a serial architecture (single process, no threads) and a multi-threaded architecture (multiple threads within a single process).
+File names can be inputed by the user or piped into the program, where they are treated as individual requests.
+These requests are then processed by either a single-threaded or multi-threaded, with statistics being counted.
+The program returns comprehensive file statistics.
+It supports both a serial architecture (single process, no threads) and a multi-threaded architecture (multiple threads within a single process) utilizing mutual exclusion, or mutex.

 **Features:**